-Thank you for your interest in internships with EARTH Limited and Southwick’s Zoo!
-At this time, we are only accepting applications for Fall/Winter Animal Care internships with the Primate Department.
+Thank you for your interest in an internship with EARTH Limited and Southwick’s Zoo.
+We will begin accepting applications for the 2021 Summer Internship Program on January 4, 2021.

 Internships with EARTH Ltd and Southwick’s Zoo are a rewarding experience which provides college students and recent college graduates the chance to learn and develop valuable skills while working in a unique setting.
 If you have any questions regarding internships, please email or call Samantha Russak at firstname.lastname@example.org or 1-800-258-9182 ext 214.

 Summer internships generally run from mid-May through August and require 300 hours.
 Animal Care interns are required to work at least 3 days each week, including at least one weekend day each week.
 Each day is about 8 hours long.
 Wild Adventure Program interns must be available to work at least 3 days, Monday-Friday, from mid-June to mid-August.

 Fall internships generally run from late August-November and have a similar schedule, but we can be more flexible with dates.

 - Must be at least 18 years of age.